Quantum tricriticality of chiral-coherent phase in quantum Rabi triangle: Abstract

 \section{Abstract}

-The interplay of strong interactions, symmetries and gauge fields usually intrigues quantum many-body phases.
+The interplay of interactions, symmetries and gauge fields usually leads to intriguing quantum many-body phases.
 To explore the nature of emerging phases, we study a quantum Rabi triangle system as an elementary building block for synthesizing an artificial magnetic field.
-Using an exact solution, we find a novel quantum criticality of phase diagram and an interesting chiral-coherent phase, which breaks the $\mathbb{Z}_2$ symmetry and chiral symmetry.
-In such chiral phase, photons in eigenstates flow unidirectionally and the chirality can be tuned by the gauge field, exhibiting a signature of broken time-reversal symmetry.
-The finite-frequency scaling exponent analysis further confirms to be in the universality class of the Dicke model.
-Our work suggests a fundamental unit cell for engineering quantum phases by manipulating photons in an artificial magnetic field.
+We develop an analytical approach to study the rich phase diagram and the associated quantum criticality.
+Of particular interest is the emergence of a chiral-coherent phase, which breaks both the $\mathbb{Z}_2$ and the chiral symmetry.
+In this chiral phase, photons flow unidirectionally and the chirality can be tuned by the artificial gauge field, exhibiting a signature of broken time-reversal symmetry.
+The finite-frequency scaling analysis further confirms the associated phase transition to be in the universality class of the Dicke model.
+This model can simulate a broad range of physical phenomena of light-matter coupling systems, and may have an application in future developments of various quantum information technologies.

-\textit{Introduction.--} The coupling between light and atoms realized in the cavity-QED has brought forth a novel class of quantum many-body systems~ \cite{Niemczyk,pforn,fumiki,pippan,schmidt,rossini,bloch}.
-The possibility of quantum phase transition (QPT) of photons has stimulated a lot of discussions in the Jaynes-Cummings (JC) Hubbard lattice~\cite {plenio,greentree,zhu} and the Rabi lattice model~\cite{flottat,zheng,schiro} .
-The basic building block of such systems contains a two-level system and a bosonic field mode, which is the simplest and most fundamental model describing quantum light-matter interactions~\cite{rabi,diaz19}.
+\textit{Introduction.--} The coupling between light and matter has brought forth a novel class of quantum many-body systems~\cite{Niemczyk,pforn,fumiki,pippan,bloch}, which is useful in probing of a broad range of physical phenomena.
+The possibility of quantum phase transition (QPT) of photons has stimulated a lot of discussions in the Jaynes-Cummings (JC) Hubbard lattice~\cite {plenio,greentree,zhu} and the Rabi lattice models~\cite{flottat,zheng,schiro}.
+The basic building block of such systems contains a two-level system and a bosonic field mode, which is the simplest and the most fundamental model describing quantum light-matter interactions~\cite{rabi,diaz19}.
 Usually, the QPTs are discussed in the thermodynamical limit \cite{sachdev}.
-However, the quantum Rabi model~\cite{plenio1,liu,zhang20,lv} and two-site JC lattice~ \cite{plenio2} also exhibit the similar scaling behavior of QPTs.
-Such QPTs in few-body system open a window for investigating related integrability, exotic phases and critical behaviors~\cite {plenio1,liu,zhang20,Braak}.
+However, the quantum Rabi model~\cite{plenio1,liu,zhang20,lv}, two-site JC lattice~ \cite{plenio2}, and few-body systems with non-linearity~\cite{simone20} in proper limits also exhibit the similar scaling behavior of QPTs.
+Such QPTs in few-body system open a window for investigating related integrability, exotic phases and critical behaviors~\cite{plenio1,liu,zhang20,Braak,chen2012}.